Income assets have historically outperformed cash when the Fed moves into a rate-cutting cycle.

 Source: Bloomberg

-Cash Went from Trash to Treasure
+Cash Going from Trash to Treasure to Clutter

 Don’t Forget Fixed Income’s “Pull to Par” Effect